fengyuanchen/cropperjs/README.md

   imageSmoothingQuality: 'high',
 });

-// Upload cropped image to server if the browser supports `HTMLCanvasElement.toBlob` cropper.getCroppedCanvas().toBlob((blob) => {
+// Upload cropped image to server if the browser supports `HTMLCanvasElement.toBlob`.
+// The default value for the second parameter of `toBlob` is 'image/png', change it if necessary. cropper.getCroppedCanvas().toBlob((blob) => {
   const formData = new FormData();

-  formData.append('croppedImage', blob);
+  // Pass the image file name as the third parameter if necessary. formData.append('croppedImage', blob/*, 'example.png' */);

-  // Use `jQuery.ajax` method
+  // Use `jQuery.ajax` method for example
   $.ajax('/path/to/upload', {
     method: "POST",
     data: formData,